 As a negative side effect of improved treatments, the prevailing assumption is that a HIV diagnosis is easily managed by commencing treatments, achieving viral suppression and there is nothing else to worry about.
 This is true in most instances and for most people receiving a diagnosis.
 On the 12 July 2016, in the lead up to the International AIDS Society conference in Durban South Africa, AFAO led the charge in their media statement ‘AIDS is no longer a public health problem in Australia’.
 This may be seen as plausible from a population health perspective.
 However, people in NSW receiving a diagnosis of AIDS and advanced HIV disease with a CD4 count 200 and below, continues to be a reality.

 In response to AIDS invisibility, I wrote to our Federal Health Minister, Greg Hunt MP about the lack of visibility and data nationally regarding AIDS deaths in Australia following a World Hepatitis Day speech on July 28 at ACON in Sydney.
 In the letter I asked for improved data collection and surveillance so we could monitor how many AIDS deaths are occurring in our community.
 More specifically, I asked that quality measures be introduced as a part of the national surveillance program.
-These measures were: transmitted drug resistance through phylogenetics, aligned with the antiretroviral prescribing guidelines; the reasons for PLHIV hospitalisation; the causes of PLHIV deaths; and quality of life, including stigma, as patient reported measures.
+These measures were: transmitted drug resistance through phylogenetics, aligned with the antiretroviral prescribing guidelines; the reasons for hospitalisation of people living with HIV; the causes of people living with HIV deaths; and quality of life, including stigma, as patient reported measures.
 I am yet to hear back from Minister Hunt’s office.

 Therefore, the question arises, how do we reach and engage with people who are considered to be ‘late presenters’ so we can reduce the risk of an AIDS diagnosis or death in Australia?
 And, what do we know about people living with undiagnosed HIV?
 Late diagnosis is understood as: a CD4 count less than 350 or an AIDS defining illness or death due to AIDS within three months of diagnosis, in the absence of a laboratory confirmed negative HIV test in the 12 months prior to diagnosis.